liquicode/lib-server-kit/readme.md

 - Service Pages
 	- Define pages within services that are exposed as http endpoints.
-	- Reimplement auth pages from `StartWebServer` as service pages.
+	- Reimplement the auth pages from `StartWebServer` as service pages.

+- Persistent Sessions
+	- implement one or more persistence strategies (e.g. files, sqlite, etc.) for sessions.

+- Socket Security: Is there anything that can help secure socket.io communication?

+- What to do about `_http-api-client.js`?